webpack/webpack-cli/OPTIONS.md

   --experiments-build-http-frozen                                                    When set, anything that would lead to a modification of the lockfile or any resource content, will result in an error.
   --no-experiments-build-http-frozen                                                 Negative 'experiments-build-http-frozen' option.
   --experiments-build-http-lockfile-location <value>                                 Location of the lockfile.
+  --experiments-build-http-proxy <value>                                             Proxy configuration, which can be used to specify a proxy server to use for HTTP requests.
   --experiments-build-http-upgrade                                                   When set, resources of existing lockfile entries will be fetched and entries will be upgraded when resource content has changed.
   --no-experiments-build-http-upgrade                                                Negative 'experiments-build-http-upgrade' option.
   --experiments-cache-unaffected                                                     Enable additional in memory caching of modules that are unchanged and reference only unchanged modules.